How many project management emails do you write a day?

 3. Treat Email as the Last Resort

-If you have an option to solve a problem or deliver a message by other means – do it.
+If you have the option to solve a problem or deliver a message by other means – do it.

 Use emails to verify and confirm agreements and actions.
 Remember that it leaves everlasting trails and may be used years after.